Welcome!

 In-Depth Guide: Contribution Statements.

-Part 3: Scaffolding
+Part 3: First Build

 It’s time to start turning your documentation from plans into reality — which means committing to some specifics.

-Step 10: Scope Out Remaining Material
+Step 11: Scope Out Remaining Material

-Step 11: Figure Out Authoring Tools
+Step 12: Figure Out Authoring Tools

 Example: your entire documentation might fit comfortably in a single README.md file.